Haspamelodica/Charon/README.md

 exercise code has to obtain an instance of [`StudentSide`](exercise/frontend/ssi/src/main/java/net/haspamelodica/charon/StudentSide.java).

-This interface represents the entire student JVM to exercise code.
+This interface represents the entire student JVM to the exercise code.
 If the test code is written using JUnit5, this instance can be obtained by using [CharonExtension](exercise/junitextension/src/main/java/net/haspamelodica/charon/junitextension/CharonExtension.java).
 This will work out-of-the-box with Charon-CI.